 Ensuring the integrity of the European carbon market

-What does the Commission expect to achieve by applying financial markets rules to all segments of the carbon market?
+What is the expected benefit of applying financial markets rules to all segments of the carbon market?

 The carbon market has experienced significant growth in size and sophistication.
 The European carbon market is the EU's flagship policy to reduce greenhouse gas emissions and has a crucial role to play over the coming decades in the transition to a low-carbon economy.
-As the Commission's low-carbon roadmap has indicated, this transition requires significant investments in the coming decades.
+As the Commission's analysis for the 2030 climate and energy framework has indicated, this transition requires significant investments in the coming decades.
 The carbon market therefore needs a robust level of oversight in order to facilitate investments in this low-carbon transition.

-The Commission's proposals also aim to provide a safe and efficient trading environment to enhance confidence in the carbon market in the wake of a series of unfortunate fraudulent activities which the market has experienced in recent years.
+The rules also aim to provide a safe and efficient trading environment to enhance confidence in the carbon market in the wake of a series of unfortunate fraudulent activities which the market has experienced a few years ago.

-Last but not least, professional intermediaries in the carbon market would be required to apply customer due diligence measures as provided by the Anti-Money Laundering Directive.
-Such verification would complement the measures foreseen already at the level of the EU ETS registries and would contribute to overall enhanced protection of the market from money laundering risks.
+Last but not least, professional intermediaries in the carbon market will be required to apply customer due diligence measures as provided by the Anti-Money Laundering Directive .
+Such verification will complement the measures foreseen already at the level of the EU ETS registry and will contribute to overall enhanced protection of the market from money laundering risks.

 Coverage by the financial market rules further stabilises the carbon market and ensures its robustness.
 It also gives a clearer regulatory status to emission allowances.
-In only five years, the European carbon market has grown from around €6 billion annual turnover to €90 billion.
-According to analysts, it is expected to continue to grow tenfold by the turn of the decade.
+In eight years, the European carbon market has grown from around €6 billion annual turnover to up to €90 billion.
+According to analysts, it is expected to continue to grow.
 As the market grows, the coverage by financial market rules will provide a comprehensive regulatory framework that will still be adaptable to carbon market specificities.

 The Commission has examined the merits of a tailor-made regime.
 However, as all stakeholders acknowledge, even a tailor-made regime would have to reproduce the overall approach and most of the technical solutions already found in the MiFID/MAD.
 It is also questionable whether the coverage of the spot segment (currently a very small part of the overall carbon market activity) would actually justify development of a fully separate regime, which would also bear the risk of inconsistencies with the rules that already govern the largest part of the market.